 con = ax.violinplot(congruent)

-Now we can see that there is some overlap in the distributions but they seem a bit different.
-Furthermore, we can see that iqr is a bit different.
-Especially, the tops.
-However, we don’t really know which color represents which.
+We can see some overlap in the distributions, but they seem slightly different.
+Furthermore, we can see that iqr is a bit different—especially the tops.
+However, we do not know which color represents which.
 However, from the descriptive statistics earlier, we can assume that the blue one is incongruent.
 Note we also know this because that is the first one we created.

 We can make this plot easier to read by using some more methods.
-In the next code chunk, we are going to create a list of the data and then add ticks labels to the plot as well as set (two) ticks to the plot.
+In the following code chunk, we will create a list of the data, add ticks labels to the plot, and set (two) ticks to the plot.

 # Combine data